How to Manage Small Business Finances: Guide to Mastering Your Cash Flow

 • Seasonal changes in income

-• And overextending credit to clients
+• Overextending credit to clients

 • Rapid growth outpacing available funds